Court rules for Maldives in airport dispute with India's GMR

-SINGAPORE/COLOMBO A Singapore court ruled in Maldives' favour on Thursday in the South Asian island nation's move to cancel a $511 million (317 million pounds) airport development contract with India's GMR Infrastructure (GMRI.NS), clearing the way for it to take over the airport.
+SINGAPORE/COLOMBO A Singapore court ruled in Maldives' favour on Thursday in the South Asian island nation's move to cancel a $511 million (317 million pounds) airport development contract with India's GMR Infrastructure, clearing the way for it to take over the airport.

 The ruling comes after an order won on Monday by GMR that had suspended the government's decision to cancel the contract, although the Maldives had still been pressing ahead with plans to take over the airport.